top of page

 Grant size:

-Grant of up to £3,000 commissioned by the Black Culture Collective and sponsored by Peabody Thamesmead Culture Team are available to cover the cost of project delivery.
+Grant of up to £4,000 commissioned by the Black Culture Collective and sponsored by Peabody Thamesmead Culture Team are available to cover the cost of project delivery.

 Eligibility:

 The Black Culture Collective will provide grants for majority Black led not-for-profit organisations* including charities and community organisations, and also for Thamesmead residents aged 18+ who have an existing or new project.
+Aplicants must also be able to sign up as a member to the Black Culture Collective if their application is successful (please check our membership page for more information about becoming a member of the Black Culture Collective).

 Income Threshold:

-Applicant organisations must have an annual income of £100,000 or less.
+Applicant organisations must have an annual income of £80,000 or less.

 Deadlines and Delivery: